YorkEarwaker/Electrical-Engineering/rpi-pi/cpa/snr-rsl/README.md

 ## Status
 TODO
 * <todo: consider, /doc BMV080 specific information, BMV080 Sparkfun breakout board information>
+* <todo: consider, VSCodium and VSCode with Pico extension for build for Pico of Bosch BMV080 SDK, >
+* <todo: consider, does the Sunspark breakout board BMV080 SDK have any dependencies on the Bosch BMV080 SDK, >
+* <todo: consider, VSCodium and VSCode with Pico extension for build for Pico of Sunspark breakout board BMV080 SDK, >
+* <todo: consider, what is the bare minimum that must run on Pico MCU and what could be run from another host like an SCB, >

 DONE
 * <done: intent to commit>